eileenyina/practice-on-Android-software/README.md

 # practice-on-Android-software
-regular programms on Adriod software
+regular programms on the class Adriod software.
+Some are with the framework provided by the teacher.